InDesign Cost

 Free Introductory InDesign Course Online

 One of the best ways to introduce yourself to InDesign is through a free online video tutorial.
-Noble’s blog and Graphic Design YouTube playlist provide students with free introductory videos covering both broadly graphic design principles and Adobe InDesign in particular.
+Noble’s blog and Graphic Design YouTube playlist provide students with free introductory videos covering both general Graphic Design principles and Adobe InDesign in particular.
 These videos are a great place to start getting a feel for InDesign, as they allow students to learn the basics of the program at their own pace.
-Noble’s videos cover the basic functionalities of InDesign, teaching students how to navigate the interface, add text and images to a layout, and how to export and prepare simple layouts for publication.
+Noble’s videos cover the core functionalities of InDesign, teaching students how to navigate the interface, add text and images to a layout, and export and prepare simple layouts for publication.

 Read about more free InDesign videos and online tutorials.